-For each MEOLUT in the DDR, per designated reference beacon, compute the number of beacon transmission repetition periods within the analysis period for which at least one burst was detected, where Time_Last is within the TRP.
+For each MEOLUT in the DDR, per designated QMS reference beacon, compute the number of beacon transmission repetition periods within the analysis period for which at least one burst was detected, where Time Last is within the TRP.
+This computation shall be performed for each designated reference beacon separately and for all reference beacons together.

-The probability of detection is defined as:
+The probability of detection ratios are defined as: